BarryDigby/scRNA-Seq/README.md

 I cannot recommend using this pipeline for an analysis.

-If you have read this far, I would suggest contacting Sarah Ennis (https://github.com/Sarah145) whose expertise is scRNA-Seq for a collaboration :).
+If you have read this far, I would suggest contacting Sarah Ennis (https://github.com/Sarah145) whose expertise is scRNA-Seq (: